 That said, to ensure the best possible deployment a business has to do its homework and spend a bit of time developing a risk-based data security management plan.

 Sounds complicated but it's really just a matter of using common sense.
-Data that is resalable for a profit - typically financial, personally identifiable and confidential information - is high risk data and requires the most rigorous protection; other data protection levels should be determined according to its value to your organization and the anticipated cost of its exposure - would business processes be impacted?
+Data that is resalable for a profit - typically financial, personally identifiable and confidential information - is high risk data and requires the most rigorous protection; other data protection levels should be determined according to its value to your organisation and the anticipated cost of its exposure - would business processes be impacted?

 Would it be difficult to manage media coverage and public response to the breach?
 Then assign a numeric value for each class of data; high risk = 5, low risk = 1.
 Classifying data precisely according to risk levels enables you to develop a sensible plan to invest budget and efforts where they matter most.